RubenDebusscherOdisee/DoctorwhofansBE/docs/index.md

 This is the github page for the Private repository "DoctorwhofansBE".

-To become a collaborator, send an email to email@doctorwhofans.be.
+To become a collaborator, send an email to admin@doctorwhofans.be.

 This mail must include:
   1. Your name